jdotrjs/phaser-guides/Basics/Part3.md

 A `Scene` is just a class that extends `Phaser.Scene` and implements one or more _lifecycle method_.
-An instance of that class is then passed to the Phaser framework which tracks which are active, maintains the correct layering when they're drawn, and initates update and render calls for them.
+An instance of that class is then passed to the Phaser framework which tracks what scenes are active, maintains the correct layering when they're drawn, and initates update and render calls for them.

-A super basic scene that logs to the console when its lifecycle methods are called is defined like so:
+A super basic scene that logs to the console when its lifecycle methods are called is defined below:

 ```javascript
 class SimpleScene extends Phaser.Scene {